-What is more, an estimated one million people in Mosul are still out of reach from humanitarian help.
-Fighting has trapped 200,000 children and their families in the west of the city have been cut off from access to clean water, putting children in danger of disease.
+We’re extremely concerned for people in Mosul who are still out of reach from humanitarian help.
+Fighting has trapped 200,000 children and their families in the west of the city, where they’ve been cut off from access to clean water, putting children in danger of disease.
 Most displaced people are now in newly constructed camps, or are sheltering in abandoned buildings.

 Back to school in Mosul

-As the fighting subsides in East Mosul, around 30 schools have reopened with help from Unicef, allowing over 23,000 children to get back to learning.
+As the fighting subsides in east Mosul, around 320 schools have reopened with help from Unicef, allowing over 258,000 children to get back to learning.

 How can I help children in Iraq?

-Unicef has been active in Iraq since 1952, and we’re expanding our aid operations in country in response to the crisis.
-However, if current trends continue, and we don’t find further funding, humanitarian needs will soon outpace our response.
+Unicef has worked in Iraq since 1952, and we’re expanding our operations there in response to the crisis.
+However if current trends continue and we don’t find further funding, humanitarian needs will soon outpace our response.
 With your help, we can continue to be there for children and families in Iraq.

 A donation of £58 today could provide an emergency water and hygiene kit for two families affected by the crisis in Mosul.
 Please donate now to help us keep these children safe.